 - One Pot Sun-dried Tomato Chicken and Orzo

 - Mahalabia (4 Ingredient Middle Eastern Milk and Cream pudding)

 - Kashke Bademjoon (Persian Aubergine and Dried yogurt dish)

 Start by frying the leek in butter or oil and once softened, add the spinach and basil followed by the seasoning.
 Sauté everything together for about 5 minutes until all the vegetables are softened and lightly golden.

 Take the pan off the heat, cut the feta into small cubes or crumble the feta into the mixture and combine with the borek filling.

-Using 2 phyllo sheets at a time, brush the top sheet with luke warm water, place the filling in a straight line along the long side of the sheet and then gently roll close as you you would when making a sushi roll.
-If the edge doesn't stick then wet the edge with water and roll to seal.
+Using 2 phyllo sheets at a time, brush each sheet with oil.
+Place the filling in a straight line along the long side of the sheet and then gently roll as you would when making a sushi roll.

 Serve alongside olives and a fresh leafy salad.